arnovb-github/PoshCommence/readme.md

 **Important**: You specify the filter conjunction in the filters themselves. __This is different from how you do it in Commence!__ The default is **AND**.
 Set the `-OrFilter` switch for **OR**.
 There is no need to specify the filter conjunction separately.

-The `Get-CmcFilter…` cmcdlets do **not** check for correctness of the parameters, but there is a cmdlet to try out filters:
+The `Get-CmcFilter` cmcdlet does **not** check for correctness of the parameters (for example: is a qualifier can be appliewd to the supplied field), but there is a cmdlet to try out filters:

 `Test-CmcFilter [-Category] <string> [-Filter] <ICursorFilter> [<CommonParameters>]`